kirjavascript/cakeybar/README.md

 * windowmanager neutral config
 * system tray integration
 * more rice than feudal japan

+cakeybar is written in Rust using GTK and XCB

 *work in progress*
 not stable yet